An Overview on Probate and Estate Administration Law

 Why Should I Talk to a Lawyer?

-With or without a will, the distribution of a loved one’s estate can be tricky because there are many rules about who can inherit what and when.
+With or without a will, the distribution of a loved one’s estate can be tricky because there are many rules about when and how property passes beneficiaries.
 Sometimes you have to factor in tense familial relationships and will contests, which can further complicate the process.
-An experienced lawyer will know all the rules and the best way to navigate uncomfortable or challenging relationships.
+An experienced probate attorney will know all the rules and the best way to navigate uncomfortable or challenging relationships.

 A lawyer will be able to anticipate potential problems with your case and advise you on how to approach them.
 Your lawyer will also keep track of deadlines and file all the paperwork with the necessary courts and agencies, giving you one less thing to worry about.